Jerry Garcia: Relocation and band beginnings

-Lee's reckless driving and crash served as an awakening for Garcia, who later said, "That's where my life began.
+Lee's reckless driving and subsequent crash served as an awakening for Garcia, who later said, "That's where my life began.
 Before then I was always living at less than capacity.
 I was idling.
 That was the slingshot for the rest of my life.
 It was like a second chance.
 Then I got serious."
 As a result, Garcia began playing the guitar in earnest—a move which meant giving up his love of drawing and painting.

 In April 1961, Garcia first met Robert Hunter, who would become a long-time friend of and lyricist for the Grateful Dead, collaborating principally with Garcia.
 The two involved themselves in the South Bay and San Francisco art and music scenes, sometimes playing at Menlo Park's Kepler's Books.
 Garcia performed his first concert with Hunter, each earning five dollars.
 Garcia and Hunter also played in bands (the Wildwood Boys and the Hart Valley Drifters) with David Nelson, who would later play with Garcia in the New Riders of the Purple Sage and contribute to several Grateful Dead album songs.

 In 1962, Garcia met Phil Lesh, the eventual bassist of the Grateful Dead, during a party in Menlo Park's bohemian Perry Lane neighborhood (where author Ken Kesey lived).
 Lesh would later write in his autobiography that Garcia reminded him of pictures he had seen of the composer Claude Debussy, with his "dark, curly hair, goatee, Impressionist eyes".
 While attending another party in Palo Alto, Lesh approached Garcia to suggest they record Garcia on Lesh's tape recorder and produce a radio show for the progressive, community-supported Berkeley radio station KPFA.
 Using an old Wollensak tape recorder, they recorded "Matty Groves" and "The Long Black Veil", among several other tunes.
 The recordings became a central feature of a 90-minute KPFA special broadcast, "The Long Black Veil and Other Ballads: An Evening with Jerry Garcia".
 The link between KPFA and the Grateful Dead continues to this day, having included many fundraisers, interviews, live concert broadcasts, taped band performances and all-day or all-weekend "Dead-only" marathons.